 Why would it be any different?

-You also know that they played a major part in your life.
-And did it influence the course of your life for good or for bad.
+Their presence played a major part in your life.
+And chances are that they influenced the course of your life in one way or another, am I right?

-There is no reason to believe that your teenager would be any different.
+Well, there is no reason to believe things for your teenager child will be any different.

-Friends will start playing an important role in their life.
-And our teenagers would be more prone to listen to their friend’s advice than they would ours.
+Friends play an important role in your teenager’s life.
+And we all know that a lot of times, your teenagers are more prone to listen to their friend’s advice than that of their parents and family members.

 It is part of growing up and becoming an independent person.